Janelia63/Janelia63/README.md

 - 👋 Hi, I’m @Janelia63
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning all things python
+- 🌱 I’m currently learning all things Front-End
 - 💞️ I’m looking to collaborate on anything simple
 - 📫 How to reach me janeliathom@gmail.com